rdcoletta/genomic_prediction_svs/README.md

 done
 ```

 After filtering the hapmap file according to marker types, I needed to make sure that all datasets have the same number of markers.
-To do that, I will randomly select markers based on the dataset with the lowest number of markers.
+To do that, I will randomly select markers based on the dataset with the lowest number of markers (bootstraped 100 times to get different markers each iteration).

 ```bash
 wc -l analysis/trait_sim/datasets/usda_rils.*_markers.hmp.txt